XZ Andromedae: Variability

+The variability of XZ Andromedae was discovered by Henrietta Levitt by examining photographs taken from 1916 to 1919.
+Variability was confirmed by Arville D. Walker and Priscilla Fairfield.
+The discovery was announced by Harlow Shapley in 1923.
+The star, originally known as BD+41 376, received the variable star designation XZ Andromedae in 1924.

 Photometric periods of Algol variables matches the orbital period of the system.
 However, in XZ Andromedae have been observed slight period variations that can be reproduced with three different cycles of 137.5, 36.8 and 11.2 years, respectively.
 Each of them could be the effect of another faint body orbiting the binary system, but one of the two shorter cycles could also be an effect of magnetic interaction between stars (the Applegate mechanism).